min2ha/ukwa-site/content/target/40092/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Stefan Ryszewski on Facebook (Conservative candidate for Llanelli)

 Stefan Ryszewski is the Conservative candidate for Llanelli at the 2016 National Assembly Election.